szysztof17/thesis/README.md

 python BLRunner.py --config config-files/buenrostro18_config.yaml # and ../src/py/monitor_for_genie_output.py buenrostro18.yaml on some servers to prevent getting stuck
 python BLEvaluator.py --config config-files/buenrostro18_config.yaml --epr --auc
 ```

+## Figures

+Figures for the thesis are generated using scripts found in `figures/scripts`.